Josephinepark/workshop-task-2/README.md

 [Website Link] https://josephinepark.github.io/workshop-task-2/

 ## Task
-[] Try using IDE running locally on your own computer (VSCodium or VSCode) [] use setTimeout and setInterval functions
+[] Try using IDE running locally on your own computer (VSCodium or VSCode)<br>
+[] use setTimeout and setInterval functions<br>
-[] Experiment with at least one new item from the https://p5js.org/reference/ [] Create a Github loging, include a README file in each repository with a link to the webpage, post a link to your Github account on Canvas
+[] Experiment with at least one new item from the https://p5js.org/reference/<br>
+[] Create a Github loging, include a README file in each repository with a link to the webpage, post a link to your Github account on Canvas<br>

 ## Notes
 IDE